- Video: How to Grow Peas • From Seed to Harvest

 - Video: Dr. Calvin Lamborn on Pea Breeding

 SCIENTIFIC NAME: Pisum sativum

-DIRECT SEEDING: In early spring as soon as the soil can be worked.
-In well-drained soil, sow 1-1 1/2" apart in a 3" band (25 seeds/ft.), 1/2-1" deep.
+DIRECT SEEDING: In early spring as soon as the soil can be worked, sow 1 1/2-2" apart in rows 18-36" apart, 1/2-1" deep.
 Do not thin.
-Varieties under 3' tall can be sown without support in rows 12"-18" apart.
-For taller varieties use a trellis net or chicken wire to keep vines upright, easy to pick and off the ground where they are less likely to rot if rainy weather coincides with harvest.
-Suspend the bottom of the trellis net or chicken wire just above the young plants.
+Varieties under 3' tall can be sown without support in rows 12-18" apart.
+For taller varieties, use crop supports such as a trellis net or chicken wire to keep vines upright, easy to pick and off the ground where they are less likely to rot if rainy weather coincides with harvest.
+Suspend the bottom of the trellis or chicken wire just above the young plants.
 The best time to install a trellis is at planting time.
 Normal row spacing is 4-6' for trellised peas.
 Harvest when peas enlarge in the pods.

 SEED SPECS: SEEDS/LB.: 1,450-3,400 (avg.
 2,200).

-PACKET: 250 seeds, sows 8'.
+PACKET: 250 seeds, sows 30-40'.